alefiyam/multirouter_db/readme.md

 this command will load the fake data into your database.

+To migrate tables in multiple databases use the following command

+	python manage.py migrate --database=database1

 To start this application just run the following command

     python manage.py runserver